jasylwong/CV/README.md

 ## <a name="about_me">About me</a>

 A proactive, dynamic and creative **Full Stack Software Developer** by day.
-A music and pizza aficionado by night.
+A music, [film] and pizza aficionado by night.

-Previously in my career, I qualified as an actuary (a globally recognised qualification renowned for being particularly arduous and with a significantly high drop out rate).
+Previously in my career, I qualified as an [actuary](https://www.actuaries.org.uk/become-actuary/what-actuary) (a globally recognised qualification renowned for being particularly arduous and with a significantly high drop out rate).

 I then became attracted to software development by its potential to be applied in all manners of fields, including e-commerce, fraud detection and medical healthcare.
 I enjoy working in industries which are continually progressing, and there is always the chance to learn something new.
 As programming becomes more prevalent in our everyday lives, I consider coding not only a form of enjoyment, but also a necessity in order to upskill and drive progression.